Home Equity Loan vs. Refinance: What’s the Better Choice?

 Does a home equity loan or a refinance cost more?

-Many variables influence the costs associated with a home equity loan versus a cash-out refinance.
-Ultimately, it comes down to the loan amount, your rate, and how long you intend on keeping the loan.
+Many factors influence the costs of a home equity loan versus a cash-out refinance.
+Ultimately, it comes down to the loan amount, your rate, and how long you intend to keep the loan.

 A home equity loan might be a cheaper option if, for example, you’re borrowing a relatively small loan amount and your lender waived the closing costs.
 In this case, it might be the cheaper option if you plan on repaying it quickly.